twilson63/callback-canyon/README.md

 * [ ] subtract

-> Create a binary function that subtracts two numbers and returns the result as a number
+> Create a binary function that subtracts two number arguments and returns the result as a number

 * [ ] multiply

-> Create a binary function that multiplies two numbers and return the result as a number
+> Create a binary function that multiplies two number arguments and return the result as a number

 * [ ] divide

+> Create a binary function that divides two number arguments and returns the result as a number

 * [ ] prop
 * [ ] path
 * [ ] inc